andxor/tdoc-api/README.md

 API
 ---

-All the methods have a single object parameter, used to have optional parameters.
+All the methods have a single object parameter, used as a way to have named optional parameters.

+All methods return a [Promise/A+](https://promisesaplus.com/) but accept an optional Node-style `callback(err, data)` parameter.

+All methods accept a `user` parameter used to specify the user the request is made on the behalf of (to be used if and only if the authentication user is root).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->